Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: Quantum Repeater Scheme with GKP qubits

 The probability $P_{\mu_{\text{up}}}$ to obtain the correct bit value with the clipping is given by

 The probability of misidentifying the bit value with the clipping, $E_{\mu_{\text{up}}}$, is given by

 Then, the success probability of the clipping, $P^{\text{Suc}}_{\mu_{\text{up}}}$, is given by

 For protocol-II (Fig.\ref{fig:Stg123}(b)), the procedure follows that of protocol-I. However, in the second part of protocol-I, we implement the teleportation-based GEC protocol with the clipping method described above.
 Additionally, the quantum communication attempt is aborted if the measurement outcome exceeds $\mu_{\text{up}}$.
-For Protocol-II, in which the clipping method is employed, the resulting logical error rates are given by $E^{X (Z)}_{\mu_{\text{up}}}(2\varsigma^2 + \tfrac{1-\eta}{\eta})$.
+For Protocol-II, in which the clipping method is employed, the resulting logical error rates are given by $E^{X (Z)}_{\mu_{\text{up}}}(2\sigma^2 + \tfrac{1-\eta}{\eta})$.
+Afterward, the variances of the GKP states are reset to $(\sigma^{2}_{q},\: \sigma^{2}_{p} ) = (\sigma^{2},\: \sigma^{2})$.